 During his 30 years of service with the fire department, he served in Special Operations focusing on hazardous materials and water rescue both as a training instructor and responder.
 The last 8 years, he was Captain over the Communications Division where he served as the administrator for 911, radio and computer aided dispatching systems for all of the fire departments in Travis County.

 Jeff Strange, PAC Technical Supervisor, joined the EISD staff in January of 2009.
 Mr. Strange grew up in the Westlake area and graduated from Westlake High School in 2004.
 He was the president of the Westlake Technical Entertainment Crew from 2003 to 2004.
-After high school, Mr. Strange received a BFA in Theatre Production Arts from Ithaca College in Ithaca, NY.
-He has previously worked as a Sound Engineer and Assistant Sound Designer at Williamstown Theatre Festival in Williamastown, MA.
+After high school, Mr. Strange received a BFA in Theater Production Arts from Ithaca College in Ithaca, NY.
+He has previously worked as a Sound Engineer and Assistant Sound Designer at Williamstown Theater Festival in Williamastown, MA.
 Most recently Mr. Strange worked as an Assistant Technical Director at the Long Center in Austin, TX.

-Mr. Tolin attended the University of Nevada, Las Vegas where he received his Bachelor of Arts in Theatre with a concentration in Design/Technology.
-While he was an undergraduate, he worked in the Theatre Department’s scene shop and built over 30 productions.
+Mr. Tolin attended the University of Nevada, Las Vegas where he received his Bachelor of Arts in Theater with a concentration in Design/Technology.
+While he was an undergraduate, he worked in the Theater Department’s scene shop and built over 30 productions.
 In 2006, he was selected to be an intern at Cirque du Soleil’s resident show Mystère at Treasure Island.
-In 2007, Mr. Tolin worked for Fisher Technical Services, Inc which is leading supplier of mechanical automation for theatre, film, and themed attractions all over the world.
+In 2007, Mr. Tolin worked for Fisher Technical Services, Inc which is leading supplier of mechanical automation for theater, film, and themed attractions all over the world.
 He also worked for Desert Entertainment as a stagehand on many large scale concerts, productions and events in venues large and small across the Las Vegas area.

 In 2007, Mr. Tolin moved to Austin to pursue a Master of Fine Arts degree in Scenic Technology.
-As a graduate student, he served as Technical Director on many Department of Theatre and Dance productions; the most recent being Pride and Prejudice.
+As a graduate student, he served as Technical Director on many Department of Theater and Dance productions; the most recent being Pride and Prejudice.
 He also taught introductory stagecraft courses and served as a teaching assistant in the Texas Performing Arts Scenic Studio.
 Mr. Tolin received his Master’s Degree in May of 2010.